Persuaded Search: Introduction

 \subsection{Related Literature}

 Our paper marries the literature on sequential search with the more recent literature on information design.
-There is a small but growing body of work at the intersection of these two literature.
-In the context of random search markets, \cite{do22} and \cite{hu22} consider a \textit{centralized} information design problem in which a planner shapes the price competition between firms by controlling the information about the quality of goods that the consumers observe, while \cite{boa19} and \cite{whi21} consider a \textit{decentralized} information design problem wherein each firm competes by choosing how much information it discloses to consumers. \cite{au2023attraction} similarly study firm competition in prices and information but in the context of directed search markets.\footnote{\cite{an06} and \cite*{ch19} study information design for a search good, whose true value is revealed upon sampling.
-In these models, the information designer seeks to persuade an agent to \emph{engage} in search.
+There is a small but growing body of work at the intersection of these two literatures.
+In the context of random search markets, \cite{do22} and \cite{hu22} consider a centralized information design problem in which a planner shapes the price competition between firms by controlling the information about the quality of goods that the consumers observe, while \cite{boa19} and \cite{whi21} consider a decentralized information design problem wherein each firm competes by choosing how much information it discloses to consumers. \cite{au2023attraction} similarly study firm competition in prices and information but in the context of directed search markets.\footnote{\cite{an06} and \cite{ch19} study information design for a search good, whose true value is revealed upon sampling.
+In these models, the information designer seeks to persuade an agent to engage in search.
 Our model crucially differs in that we study search for an experience good whose true value is revealed only upon consumption following the termination of search.
-Therefore, our principal seeks to persuade the agent to \emph{continue} his search.}
+Therefore, our principal seeks to persuade the agent to continue his search.}

 Our work differs from these papers in two ways: First, in all the aforementioned papers, information itself is not for sale; it is merely a tool for impacting the price and the selling probability of a separate good.
 In contrast, the main focus of our paper is precisely the design and pricing of information as a good.
 Second, the relationships in all these papers are short term: if a consumer and a firm fail to trade, both move on to new trading partners.
-In contrast, a key feature of our framework is that the relationship between the agent and the principal is long term, which highlights novel inter- and intra-temporal trade-offs.
-These dynamic trade-offs also differentiate our paper from the related literature on the design and pricing of information goods \citep*{adm86, adm90, es07,ber15, ber18} and the literature on certification \citep*{mat85,sha94,liz99, ali22}, which all focus on static problems.
+In contrast, a key feature of our framework is that the relationship between the agent and the principal is long term, which allows us to study the inter-temporal effects of repeated contracting.
+These dynamic effects also differentiate our paper from the related literature on the design and pricing of information goods \citep{adm86, adm90, es07,ber15, ber18} and the literature on certification \citep{mat85,sha94,liz99, ali22}, which all focus on static problems.